glennpoorman/nodejs-samples/12-oauth/README.txt

   7. The "Logout" button on the main quotes page essentially logs the user out by locating the cookie in the web page and marking it as expired.

+By itself, the authentication doesn't really secure the application.
+Once the server is running, you can use a browser or a utility like Postman and send a request to our app to fetch a movie quote (http://localhost:3000/movie-quote) and it will work.
+Since we're sending the access token back as a cookie, we can secure our app just a little by taking advantage of the fact that requests sent from a web browser include all of the cookies from the initiating web page.
+We'll add code to all of our incoming requests to check for our movie quotes cookie and throw an exception if the cookie isn't included in the request.
+This way we (somewhat) make sure that any requests are sent from a web browser that is logged in.
+Obviously this is pretty flimsy security but for the purposes of this sample, it will do.

 Try It
 ------